ShripadCPawar/Python-Practic-Programs/README.md

 <h1 align="center"> Index </h1>

 1) Birthday Reminder Application in Python.
-2) Python program to check if year is a leap year or not.
+2) Python Program to check if year is a leap year or not.
 3) Program to check if a number is prime or not.